DeiC-HPC/cotainr/doc/development/test_suite_ci_cd.rst

 .. include:: ../../.readthedocs.yml
     :literal:

 This fully automates the process of building `*latest* and *stable* versions <https://docs.readthedocs.io/en/stable/versions.html>`_ of the HTML documentation served at http://cotainr.readthedocs.io.
 Additionally, the `"build pull requests" <https://docs.readthedocs.io/en/stable/pull-requests.html>`_ feature is enabled.
+A pull request documentation build is linked in the list of checks for the GitHub pull request.

 Scheduled tests
 ---------------